 Common Pet Surgical Services

-Any pet owner wants the best for their pets.
+Every pet owner wants the best for their pets.
 This means administering proper care and taking them to the hospital when they are sick or injured.
 Since standard medication isn’t always effective at treating some conditions, surgery may be the best course of action.
 The procedures can be elective or an emergency, depending on the pet’s health condition.
-Our team at Meadowlands Veterinary Center is here to provide whatever type of surgical procedure your pet may need.

-We recommend these surgical procedures to treat conditions involving gastrointestinal, cardiothoracic, respiratory, and urogenital systems.
-The most common condition treated through soft tissue surgeries is tumor removal, which requires removing the cancerous mass and meeting with the surgeon to discuss post-operative care.
+Soft Tissue Surgeries: We recommend these surgical procedures to treat conditions involving gastrointestinal, cardiothoracic, respiratory, and urogenital systems.
+The most common condition treated through soft tissue surgeries is tumor removal, which requires removing the mass and providing post-operative care.

-This tool allows the surgeon to cut and cauterize the skin at the same time.
-This can increase the healing time for incisions.
+Radiosurgery: This tool allows the surgeon to cut and cauterize the skin at the same time.
+This can decrease the healing time for incisions.

-This is another minimally invasive procedure used to diagnose tumors and abnormal cells.
-Our vets also may recommend this procedure to examine the esophagus, small intestines, and stomach when pets exhibit gastrointestinal conditions.
-This procedure is also used to remove foreign bodies.
+Endoscopy: This is another minimally invasive procedure used to diagnose tumors and abnormal cells.
+Our vets may also recommend this procedure to examine the esophagus, small intestines, and stomach when pets exhibit gastrointestinal conditions.
+This procedure can also used to remove foreign bodies.